 - AI/ML Model Training and AI/ML Model Inference are both located in the NG-RAN node.

 The predicted Resource Status Information as well as the UE performance feedback can be configured to be reported once or periodically.
 This information can be used for all use cases.
 The reporting is configured through the Data Collection Reporting Initiation procedure, while the actual reporting is performed through the Data Collection Reporting procedure.

+The measured UE trajectory, which can be used e.g. for the Mobility Optimization use case, can be configured to be reported once via the Data Collection Reporting Initiation procedure, and is transferred through the Data Collection Reporting procedure.

 The cell-based UE trajectory prediction, which can be used e.g. for the Mobility Optimization use case, is transferred to the target NG-RAN node via the Handover Request message to provide information for e.g. subsequent mobility decisions.
+The cell-based UE trajectory prediction is limited to the next one hop target NG-RAN node.

-The metric of Energy Cost (EC), which can be used e.g. for the Network Energy Saving use case, is introduced and can be exchanged with the neighbouring NG-RAN nodes upon request.
+The metric of Energy Cost (EC), which can be used e.g. for the Network Energy Saving use case, is introduced and can be exchanged with the neighbouring NG-RAN nodes once or periodically upon request.

 <<<<<< End of CHANGE >>>>>>